 Neer Garh Waterfall

 Neer Garh is a striking waterfall, at the end of a 20-minute hike starting 2 kilometres north of Lakshmana Jhula.

-Mahesh Sharma announced that Rishikesh and Haridwar will be the first in India to be given the title of "twin national heritage cities".
+In September 2015, the Union tourism minister Mahesh Sharma announced that Rishikesh and Haridwar will be the first in India to be given the title of "twin national heritage cities".